StreetCommunityProgrammer/metaphore/index.md

 Our members are called Punks, Freestylers, and Software Freestyle Engineers, who create metaphors to make the world a better place.
 {: .text-center }

-Every Punk can contribute their own unique style and unusual code snippets that challenge traditional theory or conventional business practics.
+Every Punk can contribute their own unique style and unusual ~~ccode snippets~~ metaphor that challenge traditional theory or conventional business practics.
 But, it work!
 That's what being a Punk Freestyle Engineer is all about.
 Welcome to the Street Community Programmer.
 {: .text-center }

 ## Create & Share Your Metaphor Story